ryman1/keeweb-wiki/Electron-alternatives.md

 Total: ≈215 MB

 ### WebView
 WebKit web view with app.keeweb.info, that's the theoretical minimum that we can get with this approach.
-Additionally there would be more memory consumed in the main process, a rough approximation is around 25 MB.
+Additionally there would be more memory consumed in the main process, what we can expect here is something around 25 MB.

 What is actually a “WebView”?
 For this evaluation we selected the [minimal possible embedding](https://github.com/webview/webview) of a built-in WKWebView, it doesn’t have any node.js or other framework.
 Other options like Neutralino, Tauri, etc... would just use more memory compared to it.